What is street trading?

 A public area is somewhere the general public can access without paying.
 Even if the land is privately owned, if people can access it without paying, you must apply for street trading consent.

 If you are granted street trading consent, it will allow you to trade at a specific location, at specific times of day.
-Consent is normally granted for 6 or 12 months.
-Consent will normally be automatically renewed if there have been no issues.
-Consent can’t be transferred to anyone else.

 You must always be able to show your current consent form if asked by the police, an authorised council officer, or a representative of another statutory body.